wpumacay/loco_utils/README.md

-* Install and use `find_package`: This last option is not available yet, but once we add the install rules for the CMake project, you'll be able to just **install** the library into your system, import it using **find_package**, and **linking** using the exposed `TinyUtilsCpp` target, as shown below:
+* Install and use `find_package`: This last option is not available yet, but once we add the install rules for the CMake project, you'll be able to just **install** the library into your system, import it using **find_package**, and **linking** using the exposed `LocoUtilsCpp` target, as shown below:

   * *Installing the project*